Donations have enabled current technology at the center

 service and support to schools, businesses,

-private clients; and offer a computer lab and
+private clients; and offers a computer lab and

 - Children's library renovated with more books,